explodinggiraffes/keyframe-server-python/README.md

 - `videos_ffmpeg` <br>
 Module wrapping the `ffmpeg` library, as well as calling `ffmpeg` directly as a subprocess.
 Currently called by the view.
 - `templates/videos/*html`
-Django templates used by the view.
+Django templates used by the view. <br>
 - `urls.py` <br>
 Maps endpoints to the view.
 - `videosite/videosite/settings.py` <br>